The Many Benefits of Apple Cider Vinegar

 Apple cider vinegar can also be used to help stimulate healthy, vibrant skin by helping restore its natural acidity.
-Devoted apple cider vinegar users have said that it makes skin tones look more even and that they experience fewer acne breakouts.
+Devoted apple cider vinegar users have said that it makes skin tones look more even.
+They also experience fewer acne breakouts.
 It can also help reduce age spots and other signs of aging and remove toxins from your face.
 Here’s a quick and easy recipe depending on skin type.
 Combine 1 part apple cider vinegar and 4 parts water for sensitive skin; 1 part apple cider vinegar and 2 parts water for normal skin; 1 part apple cider vinegar and 1 part water for oily skin.

-Apple cider vinegar, thanks to its included acetic acid, has been used as a wound disinfectant and local antiseptic for thousands of years.
-Numerous studies comparing acetic acid to common household antiseptics have verified that vinegar can successfully kill an impressive variety of bacteria.
+Apple cider vinegar has been used as a wound disinfectant and local antiseptic for thousands of years.
+This is due to its acetic acid.
+Numerous studies comparing acetic acid to common household antiseptics were performed.
+In conclusion, they verified vinegar can successfully kill an impressive variety of bacteria.

 Promotes Scalp Health